NTU-FRELab/fish-specialization/README.md

 # fish-specialization
-Data and script to replicate analyses in Lin et al. (Accepted).
+Data and script to replicate analyses in Lin et al. (2022).
 Knit Linetal2022_Analysis.Rmd.
 If used in full or in part, please cite the original publication:

-Lin YV, Hsiao WV, Chen, W-J, Denis V (In Press) Habitat change and its consequences on reef fish specialization in biogeographic transition zones.
-Journal of Biogeography.
+Lin YV, Hsiao WV, Chen, W-J, Denis V (2022) Habitat change and its consequences on reef fish specialization in biogeographic transition zones.
+Journal of Biogeography 49:1549-1561. doi: 10.1111/jbi.14450

 All the data are also available on Dryad